-- 1. General Information - 1.1 An applicant intending to undertake an activity identified in the scope of this protocol on a site identified by the screening tool and verified by the site sensitivity verification report as being of "very high" or "high" sensitivity for the potential collision of Cape Vultures with wind turbines, must submit a Cape Vulture Specialist Assessment that includes an assessment of impacts on Cape Vultures, unless the information gathered from undertaking the site sensitivity verification confirms that the occurrence of Cape Vultures on the site is "medium" or "low6", in which case the requirements of the Specialist Assessments required in the Protocol on Avifaunal Species must be included in the Avifaunal Specialist Assessment Report required under the Protocol on Avifaunal Species. - 1.2 If any part of the proposed development footprint falls within an area of "very high" or "high" sensitivity, the assessment and reporting requirements prescribed for the "very high" or "high" sensitivity apply to the entire development footprint. - 1.3 An applicant intending to undertake an activity identified in the scope of this protocol on a site identified by the screening tool as being of "medium" or "low" sensitivity for the potential collision of Cape Vultures with wind turbines, must comply with the requirements of the Protocol on Avifaunal Species and the site sensitivity verification report required in terms of this Protocol, which confirms the "medium" or "low" sensitivity, must be included in the Avifaunal Specialist Assessment Report required under the Protocol on Avifaunal Species.
+1. General Information

+- 1.1 An applicant intending to undertake an activity identified in the scope of this Protocol on a site identified by the screening tool and verified by the site sensitivity verification report as being of "very high" or "high" sensitivity for the potential collision of Cape Vultures with wind turbines, must submit a Cape Vulture Specialist Assessment that includes an assessment of impacts on Cape Vultures, unless the information gathered from undertaking the site sensitivity verification confirms that the occurrence of Cape Vultures on the site is "medium" or "low", in which case the requirements of the Specialist Assessments required in the Protocol on Avifaunal Species must be complied with, and the site sensitivity verification report required in paragraph 2 of this Protocol must be included in the Avifaunal Specialist Assessment Report required under the Protocol on Avifaunal Species. - 1.2 If any part of the proposed development footprint falls within an area of "very high" or "high" sensitivity, the assessment and reporting requirements prescribed for the "very high" or "high" sensitivity apply to the entire development footprint. - 1.3 An applicant intending to undertake an activity identified in the scope of this Protocol on a site identified by the screening tool as being of "medium" or "low" sensitivity for the potential collision of Cape Vultures with wind turbines, must comply with the requirements of the Protocol on Avifaunal Species and the site sensitivity verification report required in terms of this Protocol, which confirms the "medium" or "low" sensitivity.
+The confirmation must be included in the Avifaunal Specialist Assessment Report required under the Protocol on Avifaunal Species.